The Senior Managers and Certification Regime (SM&CR) has now been extended to all authorised firms to replace the

 What does SMCR mean for me?

-Firms would be well advised to consider how their current internal governance processes stack up against the requirements.
-For anyone running a financial services firm and who has approved person responsibilities, the implications of non-compliance are severe.
+All firms should consider how their internal governance processes meet the requirements.
+For anyone running a financial services firm and who had approved person responsibilities under the old regime the implications of non-compliance are severe.
 So understanding the regulator’s expectations now the deadline has passed, and what this means in practice for your firm is key.
 Things to consider include:

 - Who are your senior managers and what are their core responsibilities?